 - Kids Rev: Saturday, February 19th

 or contact us at the Pura Vida Hotel for trip ideas to extend your travel in our beautiful country.

 “SO YOU WANNA BE A COSTA RICAN INNKEEPER?"

-It is now over seven years since we made the fateful (yet delightful) decision to run an Inn in paradise, Costa Rica - our Pura Vida Hotel.
+It is now over fifteen years since we made the fateful (yet delightful) decision to run an Inn in paradise, Costa Rica - our Pura Vida Hotel.
 Our only regret was “why didn’t we do it sooner?”
-So this article and the 1 day seminar it relates to are intended to help the would-be Costa Rican Innkeeper get started on their dream.
+So this article and the 1/2 day seminar it relates to are intended to help the would-be Costa Rican Innkeeper get started on their dream.

 The following is a summary of a seminar I now give periodically to people who have a specific interest in moving to Costa Rica AND who are considering opening a B&B or Inn but are not sure what they may face making it work in Costa Rica.